 The Eurobank Holdings Board of Directors manages Eurobank Holdings and is its business leader.
-It serves its role efficiently, in compliance with Greek legislation and its contractual obligations towards the Hellenic Financial Stability Fund, specified in the Relationship Framework Agreement (RFA) it has entered with the HFSF.
+It serves its role efficiently, in compliance with Greek legislation.
 It employs international best practices.

 The Eurobank Holdings Board of Directors operates guided by our vision, our values and the standards we adopt.
 It is collectively responsible for the long-term success of Eurobank Holdings.
 The Board of Directors:

 - Sets the strategic aims of Eurobank Holdings.
 To achieve them, it secures the necessary financial and human resources.

 - Assesses the potential risks and manages them sensibly and efficiently.

 - Ensures that its members act for the greater benefit of Eurobank Holdings and fulfil their institutional duties.
 It assesses the performance of the Management in consistency with the Board and Board Committees Evaluation Policy Eurobank Holdings follows and offers guidance to the Eurobank Holdings human resources.

 - Ensures that Eurobank Holdings meets its commitments towards shareholders and third parties.

 - Decides on issues relating to managing Eurobank Holdings and its assets, achieving its aims, and representing it before the courts and in out-of-court settlements.
 The only issues excluded are those that fall exclusively within the jurisdiction of the General Meeting.

 The duties of the Eurobank Holdings Board members are clearly separated.
 The Chairman and the CEO cannot be the same person.

 - Promote and safeguard the interests of Eurobank Holdings.